faustzero1/faustzero1.github.io/_sources/post/2022-09-14-things-that-every-man-should-be-and-do-it.md

 ### Build your own 'Legacy'
 Don't waste your life chase things that is *Temporary*.
-Or doing things just impress other people.
+Or doing things just to impress other people.
 Chanse things that would become the benefit into *Eternity*
 Find purpose, chase **Eternity**, Impress yourself and Impress **GOD**.